 - Pause briefly and reverse the movement coming back into the plank with your hands right under or even slightly behind the shoulders.

-Perform 8-12 repetitions.
+Reps: 8-12 repetitions.

 More Fitness Tips You’ll Love

-Frequently Asked Questions About Exercises To Strengthen Push Ups
+Exercises To Help With Push Ups FAQs

 To improve your push ups first make sure to master basic form.
 From there make use of different training techniques like using eccentric push ups, pause reps, and banded pushups in your training program.
 After that begin to add volume to your push up training.
 Make sure you are also strong in the muscles that support push ups (like triceps, shoulders, and the core).

-If your goal is to improve your push up, you’ll want to train push ups and upper body at least two times per week.
-Make sure to leave rest days between your sessions though so that your body has time to progress.
+If your goal is to improve your push-up, you’ll want to train push-ups and upper body at least two times per week.
+Make sure to leave rest days between your sessions, though, so that your body has time to progress.

-fitasamamabear
+fitasamamabear says

-Claire
+Claire says

 I started following your site when the kids had covid so I was isolating and couldn't visit the gym.